 - Reduce external stimuli — Dim the lights, lower the sound, and put your phone away.

-What do HSPers say about Hugsback?
+What do HSPs say about Hugsback?

 “I use it every evening on the couch.
 The pressure feels like a deep sigh of relaxation.” — Leonie V.